ddc-java-17/teamle-Tarlet1/docs/index.md

     > As a fan of the NFL, i want to use the NFL teams only option to test my knowledge of NFL franchises and see if i can figure out which team is the correct answer.

-* fans of the NBA

-    > As a fan of the NBA, i want to use the NBA teams only option to see if i can figure out which NBA team is the correct answer given the context given back after my guesses.

- * fans of the MLB

-    > As a MLB fan, i want use the MLB teams only option to see if im able to determine the right franchise when given context clues.

- * fans of the NHL

-    >  As a fan of the NHL, i want to use the NHL only option to learn more about NHL franchises by playing this game and seeing the correct answers in each category for the different teams.
+* People who enjoy puzzles

+    > As a person who likes to push myself mentally, I want to use this app to push my sports knowledge to the limit and see the fewest amount of guesses i'd need to solve a game.

- * fans of multiple of above listed leagues
+* Overall sports fans

-    >  As a sports fan in general, i want to use the all leagues option to truly put my sports knowledge to the test, and see if i can narrow it down to the right leagues and ultimately, right team.
+    > As a sports fan in general, i want to use the all leagues option to truly put my sports knowledge to the test, and see if i can narrow it down to the right leagues and ultimately, right team as quickly as possible.